aer0ss/aerofs/docs/engineering/references/ci.md

 Make sure it is the first dns server and that there is at least one other server in case the host system uses a localhost resolver (e.g. dnsmasq).

-## Build Agents

-Our license with TeamCity allows us to use three build agents.

-One agent lives on the CI box, and is the default agent that ships with TeamCity.
-His name is `linux-physical-teamcity-bundled`.
-Only he can run the `Private Deployment Setup` step, to ensure that the appliance always lives in the same place.

-A second agent lives on a separate linux desktop on the CI network.
-His name is `linux-physical`.
-Only he can run the `Build and Unit Test` step, because historically, the main CI box was so overloaded that some tests would fail sporadically.

-There were once virtual agents, spawned from the `agent-vagrant` repo, but they were discontinued because some tests ran slowly on them.

-### Build Agent Disconnecting Flakiness

-N.B. this section is only relevant to the virtual agents, which are not in use as of May 2014.
-The information will stay in this doc in case the virtual agents become used in the future.

-Sometimes, one of the agents will freeze up and be unable to fulfill his duties as a build agent.
-Restarting him is sufficient to fix this.
-To remove the human element, a script called `monitor_agents.py` in the `misc-tools` repo is set to run every two minutes (see `/etc/crontab`).
-It unauthorizes disconnected agents, authorizes connected agents, and restarts `agent1` and/or `agent2` if they are not connected.

 ## SyncDET Actors